Streator, Illinois: Law and government

 The city operates under a City Manager form of government.
 Elected officials include its mayor, Tara Bedei (Pro Tem) and the four members of the city council; Brian Crouch, Jacob Darby, Tim Geary, and Matt McMullen, who meet monthly.

 The Streator Police Department is headquartered in City Hall.
 The first chief of police was Martin Malloy (1840–1911).
 Led by Chief of Police, Robert Turner Jr., the current department has a staff of 19 patrol officers, 1 school resource officer, 3 investigators, and 1 administrative assistant who all oversee the city's law enforcement operations.
 911 Center has since been consolidated with Livingston County Dispatch.

 The Streator Fire Department is headed by Chief Garry Bird and serviced by a staff of fifteen firefighters.
 Firefighters work a traditional 24 on/48 off schedule.

 Streator's Public Works Department oversees the maintenance and operation of the city's public infrastructure including roadways, sanitation, parks and fleet.

 The unincorporated portions of South Streator are served by the Livingston County Sheriff's Office in Pontiac.
 The unincorporated portions of Otter Creek and Eagle Townships in LaSalle County are served by LaSalle County Sheriff's Office in Ottawa.
 Fire protection services for unincorporated portions of Streator are provided by Reading Township Fire Department in the south, east and west.
 Grand Ridge Fire Department covers fire services for the northern unincorporated areas.

-Streator is in served in Illinois's 16th congressional district, currently represented by Adam Kinzinger.
-The city is in the 38th legislative district and 76th representative district.
-The respective legislators for these districts are Senator Sue Rezin and Representative Lance Yednock.
+Streator is located entirely within Illinois's 16th congressional district, currently represented by Congressman Darin LaHood (R-Peoria).
+After the 2021 decenial reapportionment for the Illinois General Assembly, Streator is located in the 53rd Legislative District, 105th Representative District, and 106th Representative District.
+As of September 15, 2023, these are represented in the by Senator Tom Bennett (R-Gibson City), Representative Dennis Tipsword (R-Metamora), and Representative Jason Bunting (R-Emington), respectively.